veseln/Neat-EO.pink/README.md

 - If you want a new feature, but don't want to implement it, <a href="http://datapink.com">DataPink</a> provide core-dev services.

-- Expertise, assistance and training on RoboSat.pink are also provided by <a href="http://datapink.com">DataPink</a>.
+- Expertise, assistance and training on Neat-EO.pink are also provided by <a href="http://datapink.com">DataPink</a>.

 - And if you want to support the whole project, because it means for your own business, funding is also welcome.

 ### Requests for funding:

-We've already identified several new features and research papers able to improve again RoboSat.pink, your funding would make a difference to implement them on a coming release:
+We've already identified several new features and research papers able to improve again Neat-EO.pink, your funding would make a difference to implement them on a coming release:

 - Increase (again) prediction accuracy :